paulsava/paulsava.github.io/src/blog/24july2025-on-writing-is-thinking.md

 ---
-title: on 'writing is thinking'
+title: on writing is thinking
 date: Thu, 24 July 2025
 description: some thoughts on human-generated writing in the post-GPT era
 ---